korningf/arch-ops/net-ops.md

 # CIDR addressing

-IANA / IETF define the following 3 ranges for private intranet addresses.
+IEEE/IETF/IANA define the following 3 ranges for private intranet addresses.

 There are also a few ranges reserved for expansion, documentation, tests.